jekyll/minima/about.md

  My last one was at Laboratoire Informatique d'Avignon ([LIA](https://lia.univ-avignon.fr/)) under the supervision of [Assoc.
 Prof Titouan Parcollet](http://www.darnault-parcollet.fr/Parcollet/) during +2 month in 2021.
 During this internship I have investigates different ways of making [LiGRU](https://arxiv.org/pdf/1803.10225.pdf) a mandatory alternative to LSTM/GRU for speech processing.
 The LiGRU suffer from a poor GPU implementation and an instability in the recurrent connection.
 This internship has involved to build a benchmark platform, investigates differents ways to solve this problem (Custom Op PyTorch, TorchScript, Custom Kernel...), defined the backpropagation equations and implement them in PyTorch Autograd and a custom kernel with Numba.
 The work that I did will be implemented into [SpeechBrain](https://speechbrain.github.io/) an open-source and all-in-one speech toolkit, designed to be simple, extremely flexible, and user-friendly.
 This toolkit offer a competitive and state-of-the-art performance in various domains.

 This blog aim's to provide some articles on my passion that will be written in English and French.

-I'm also deeply active in a French Machine Learning community: Machine Learnia.

 If you have any questions or you would like to connect with me don't hesitate to reach me at: